dequbed/draft-reitzenstein-auth-opaque/draft-reitzenstein-kitten-opaque.md

 # OPAQUE Algorithm Overview

 The Authenticated Key Exchange defined by OPAQUE consists of three messages — KE1, KE2 and KE3 — send by the client (KE1, KE3) and server (KE2) respectively.
 A client knows the outcome of the authentication after receiving KE2, the server after receiving KE3.

 The following is a description of a full SASL OPAQUE authentication exchange.
 Nothing in OPAQUE prevents sending the first client response with the SASL authentication request as defined by an application protocol ("initial client response").
-See [RFC4422] for more details.
+See {{RFC4422}} for more details.

 The OPAQUE client starts by being in posession of an username and password.
-It uses the password to generate a KE1 structure as per {{!OPAQUE=I-D.irtf-cfrg-opaque}}, and sends it and the username to the server.
+It uses the password to generate a KE1 structure as per OPAQUE {{I-D.irtf-cfrg-opaque}}, and sends it and the username to the server.
 The server retrieves the corresponding authentication information, i.e. registration record, OPRF seed, server private key, and the key-stretching function (KSF) parameters used at registration.
-It uses the first three to generate a KE2 structure as per {{!OPAQUE=I-D.irtf-cfrg-opaque}} and sends that, channel binding data (if any) and the KSF parameters to the client.
+It uses the first three to generate a KE2 structure as per OPAQUE {{I-D.irtf-cfrg-opaque}} and sends that, channel binding data (if any) and the KSF parameters to the client.

 The client authenticates the server using KE2 and the KSF parameters, also showing the integrity of the channel binding data in the process, and generates a final KE3 it can return to the server.